tiatam010/threatconnect-python/README.md

 Examples
 -----
-For more examples see the examples folder under the project.
+For more examples see the examples folder under the project (https://github.com/ThreatConnect-Inc/threatconnect-python/tree/master/examples).

 Contact
 -----